ShAd0W20/Vue-login/README.md

 # Vue basic login

-A rellay basic Vue 3 login with ajax and PHP and bootstrap 5
+A really basic Vue 3 login with ajax and PHP and bootstrap 5

 ## Project setup
 ```